sogaiu/janet-usages-as-tests/README.md

 Instead, to test the code in this repository, invoke:
 ```
-janet test.janet
+janet make-and-run-juat-tests.janet
 ```

 ## Setup and Configuration

+There are a few ways `janet-usages-as-tests` can be used with some target project.

 ### Basic

+0. Clone this repository somewhere.
-1. Clone or copy this repository [1] as a subdirectory of a target project.
+1. Copy just the subdirectory named `janet-usages-as-tests` of the cloned repository as a subdirectory of a target project.
-2. Copy or move the included `test.janet` file into the `test` directory of the target project.
+2. Copy or move the included `make-and-run-juat-tests.janet` file into the `test` directory of the target project.
-3. Edit `test.janet` to specify files and/or directories that are the target of usages to be treated as tests.
+3. Edit `make-and-run-juat-tests.janet` to specify files and/or
+   directories that are the target of usages to be treated as tests.
-4. Optionally rename `test.janet` as desired.
-(I tend to use `make-and-run-juat-tests.janet`.)

 Note, most sample repositories listed above (except for `jaylib-wasm-demo`) used this method of setup.